umrover/mrover-ros/src/science/README.md

 ## TODO
 - [ ] Code clean up
 - [ ] Move beaglebone stuff into config file
-- [ ] Don't need to wait for all tags to be seen
 - [ ] Test with ROS
-- [ ] Make sure stuff is consistent with the gui and teleop programs
+- [ ] Make sure messages and topics are consistent with the gui and teleop programs